MicrosoftDocs/azure-docs/articles/redis-cache/cache-faq.md

 * In ASP.NET, use the ["minIoThreads" configuration setting]["minIoThreads" configuration setting] under the `<processModel>` configuration element in web.config.
 If you are running inside of Azure WebSites, this setting is not exposed through the configuration options.
 However, you should still be able to set this programmatically (see below) from your Application_Start method in global.asax.cs.

+  > [!NOTE]
-> **Important Note:** the value specified in this configuration element is a *per-core* setting.
+  > The value specified in this configuration element is a *per-core* setting.
 For example, if you have a 4 core machine and want your minIOThreads setting to be 200 at runtime, you would use `<processModel minIoThreads="50"/>`.
->
   >

 * Outside of ASP.NET, use the [ThreadPool.SetMinThreads(…)](https://msdn.microsoft.com/library/system.threading.threadpool.setminthreads.aspx) API.